01 — Blog

 The Number Is Not Arbitrary

-When we tell people that iKingdom deploys 80 AI agents across 9 tiers, the first question is always the same: why 80?
-The answer is that 80 is the minimum number required to cover the full operational surface of a business doing $1M to $100M or more in annual revenue.
+When we tell people that iKingdom runs on 80 AI agents across 9 tiers, the first question is always the same: why 80?
+The answer is that 80 is the minimum number required to cover the full operational surface of a firm that designs, deploys, and operates autonomous AI systems for ambitious businesses doing $1M to $100M or more in annual revenue.

 Most firms in the AI space deploy between 5 and 15 agents.
 That is enough to automate a handful of tasks.
 It is not enough to run a business.
 The difference between 15 agents and 80 agents is the difference between having a few automated workflows and having a self-running operation.